zulip/zulip/docs/contributing/commit-discipline.md

 ### Commit description

 The body of the commit message should explain why and how the change was made.
-Like a good code comment, it should provide context and motivation that will help a developer looking at your changes a year later understand the motivation behind your decisions.
+Like a good code comment, it should provide context and motivation that will help both a reviewer now and a developer looking at your changes a year later understand the motivation behind your decisions.

-Many decisions should be documented in both the commit message and the description for your pull request.
-The general rule of thumb is:
+Many decisions may be documented in multiple places (for example, both in a commit message and a code comment).
+The general rules of thumb are:

+- If the information is the description of a calculation or function, consider the abstractions you're using.
+Often a better name for a variable or function is a better path to readable code than writing a prose explanation.
-- If the information is helpful for reviewing your work, include it in the PR description.
+- If the information will be helpful long-term for someone trying to read and understand the code base, include it a code comment.
-- If the information will be helpful long-term for someone trying to understand the code base, include it in the commit message.
+- If the information will be helpful long-term for someone trying to investigate why these changes are a complete and correct implementation of the commit's idea, include it in the commit message.
+- If the information is helpful for reviewing your work (for example, an alternative approach that you rejected or are considering, something you noticed that seemed weird, or an error you aren't sure you resolved correctly), include it in the PR description / discussion.
+- If the information is the description of an additional change that you made while working on the commit that is separable from the rest of the project, consider moving that change to its own commit, with its own commit message explaining it.
+It is far easier to review and integrate a series of several well-written commits than it is to review those same changes in a single commit.

-For example, if you have a question that you expect to be resolved during the review process, put it in the PR description.
-Later, update the commit description to document the reasoning behind the decision.
+For example, if you have a question that you expect to be resolved during the review process, put it in a PR comment attached to a relevant part of the changes.
+When the question is resolved, remember to update code comments and/or commit description to document the reasoning behind decisions.

-When you fix a GitHub issue, [mark that you have fixed the issue in your commit message](https://help.github.com/en/articles/closing-issues-via-commit-messages) so that the issue is automatically closed when your code is merged.
-Zulip's preferred style for this is to have the final paragraph of the commit message read, e.g., "Fixes: \#123."
+When you fix a GitHub issue, [mark that you have fixed the issue in your commit message](https://help.github.com/en/articles/closing-issues-via-commit-messages) so that the issue is automatically closed when your code is merged, and the commit has a permanent reference to the issue(s) that it resolves.
+Zulip's preferred style for this is to have the final paragraph of the commit message read, e.g., `Fixes #123.`.

-**Note:** Avoid using a phrase like `Partially fixes #1234`, as GitHub's regular expressions ignore the "partially" and close the issue. `Fixes part of #1234` is a good alternative.
+**Note:** Avoid using a phrase like `Partially fixes #1234.`, as GitHub's regular expressions ignore the "partially" and close the issue. `Fixes part of #1234.` is a good alternative.

+#### The purpose of the commit description

+The commit summary and description should, taken together, explain to another Zulip developer (who may not be deeply familiar with the specific files/subsystems you're changing) why this commit improves the project (both what it accomplishes, and why it won't break things one might worry it would break).

+- Include any important investigation/reasoning that another developer would need to understand in order to verify the correctness of your change.
+For example, if you're removing a parameter from a function, the commit message might say "It's safe to remove this parameter because it was always False." or "This behavior needs to be removed because ...".
+A reviewer will likely check that indeed it was always `False` as part of checking your work -- what you're doing is providing them a chain of reasoning that they can verify.
+- Provide background context.
+A good pattern in a commit message description is "Previously, when X happened, this caused Y to happen, which resulted in ..." followed by a description of the negative outcome.
+- Don't include details that are obvious from looking at the diff for the commit, such as lists of the names of the files or functions that were changed, or the fact that you updated the tests.
+- Avoid unnecessary personal narrative about the process through which you developed this commit or pull request, like "First I tried X" or "I changed Y".

+#### Formatting guidelines

 There are a few specific formatting guidelines to keep in mind:

-- The commit description should be separated from the summary by a blank line.
+- The commit description should be separated from the commit summary by a blank line.
+Most tools, including GitHub, will misrender commit messages that don't do this.
 - Use full sentences and paragraphs, with proper punctuation and capitalization.
 Paragraphs should be separated with a single blank line.
-- Be sure to review your description for typos, spelling, and grammar mistakes.
+- Be sure to check your description for typos, spelling, and grammar mistakes; commit messages are important technical writing and English mistakes will distract reviewers from your ideas.
 - Your commit message should be line-wrapped to about 68 characters per line, but no more than 70, so that your commit message will be easy to read in `git log` in a normal terminal.
+(It's OK for links to be longer, ignore `gitlint` will complain about them).

 **Tip:** You may find it helpful to configure Git to use your preferred editor using the `EDITOR` environment variable or `git config --global core.editor`,